New BHF investment to boost heart and circulatory disease research at University of Birmingham

 The University of Birmingham has received £1 million funding from the British Heart Foundation (BHF) to strengthen its ground-breaking research into heart and circulatory diseases.

-The university is one of only six institutions in the UK to be awarded with a BHF Accelerator Award, which encourages pioneering research of the highest calibre.
-A special event was held at the Edgbaston Park Hotel in Birmingham yesterday (Monday 28th October) to mark the accolade.
+The University is one of only six institutions in the UK to be awarded with a BHF Accelerator Award, which encourages pioneering research of the highest calibre.
+A special event was held at the Edgbaston Park Hotel in Birmingham this week (Monday 28 October) to mark the accolade.

 The Accelerator Award will bolster the university’s research in atrial fibrillation (AF), heart failure, thrombo-inflammation and vascular biology.
 It will create a joined-up research pipeline from discovery science to health services research, including the provision of integrated training for scientists and clinical academics.